learn-co-curriculum/dsc-exponential-distribution/README.md

 Let's use some python to solve a sample problem described above.
 Let's assume that the average customer interaction at a grocery store takes 4 minutes.
 What is the probability that ringing up the next customer takes exactly 3 minutes?
 What about the probability that it takes 3 minutes or less?

-Let's write a few quick functions to calculate the pdf and cdf for us in the cell below.
+Let's write a few quick functions to calculate the PDF and CDF for us in the cell below.
 Then, we can use it to solve the problem above.

 ```python